musebe/musebecodes/packages/personal-blog-lite/content/blog/Carousel/index.md

   return sliderData;
 }
 ```

-From the code above, I imported the cloudinary package and configured the required configuration keys to access all the assets stored in cloudinary.
-By using `process.env` one can access values stored in the `.env.local` file.

 By using `cloudinary.v2.api.resources`, one can manage and access all the resources(images) stored in the `Carousel` folder.
 After querying the Images stored in the folder, convert the json response received into an array of objects for easy image mapping when it comes to fetching data on the frontend.